azhirnov/FrameGraph/docs/Overview.md

 FGInstancePtr fgInstance = FrameGraphInstance::CreateFrameGraph( vulkan_info );

 // set ring buffer size
+// 2 - double buffer, 3 - triple buffer
 fgInstance->Initialize( 2 );

-// create framegraph, this is not a thread, just worker that may work in separate thread
+// create framegraph, this is not a thread, just worker that may work in parallel with other framegraphs.
 // EThreadUsage::Present - create with swapchain
 // EThreadUsage::Graphics - create with queue that supports graphics and compute
 // EThreadUsage::Transfer - create the staging buffer for host to device transfer and implicitly the memory manager for buffer and image
 FGThreadPtr frameGraph = fgInstance->CreateThread( ThreadDesc{ EThreadUsage::Present | EThreadUsage::Graphics | EThreadUsage::Transfer });

-// setup swapchain
+// setup swapchain description VulkanSwapchainCreateInfo swapchain;
-VulkanSwapchainCreateInfo swapchain;
 swapchain.surface = vulkan.GetVkSurface();
 swapchain.surfaceSize = window->GetSize();